gdiasb12/phpchallenge/README.md

 php artisan key:generate
 ```

-To generate the migrations for the database use
+To generate the migrations for the database, use
 ```
 php artisan migrate
 ```